OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ## Overview

 [FreeSurfer](http://freesurfer.net/) is a software package to analyze MRI images of human brain subjects.
 The OSG has developed a command line utility, `fsurf`, that simplifies `FreeSurfer` computation on the Open Science Grid (OSG).
-The advantages of using  `fsurf` are:
+Among its features:

-     (1) Handles job submission to OSG using appropriate flags for multi-core job slots (2) Transfers the data to and from remote worker nodes (3) Provides a complete pipeline to analyze an MRI image
+* Handles job submission to OSG using appropriate flags for multi-core job slots
+* Transfers image data to and from remote worker nodes
+* Provides a complete pipeline to analyze an MRI image

-In this tutorial, first you learn how to do the initial set up of `fsurf` on local machine or login node.
-Next, you learn the usage of  `fsurf` to run image analysis on OSG and get the output files.
+In this tutorial, we first describe the initial set up of `fsurf` on local machine or login node.
+Next, we will learn the usage of  `fsurf` to run image analysis on OSG and get the output files.

 ![fig 1](https://raw.githubusercontent.com/OSGConnect/tutorial-FreeSurfer/master/Figs/freesurfer_image_from_net.png )